randresf/sic/README.md

 Right now we are adding the build folder to the git repo since we need it for the deploy to nginx base dokku app

+## Netlify build

+- all PR to dev/main will have a preview branch created, see the `checks` section in PR for more info
+- dev branch will run cypress test and will me marked as a check
+- dev branch is deployed to [dev.aforo](https://dev.aforo.website/)
+- main branch is deployed to [app.aforo](https://app.aforo.website/)

 ## Dokku build

+_Note: check if dropet is still online with repo owner before proceeding_

-- so, for this to work we need a `.static` file in the root folder and in the `.env` a `BUILDPACK_URL=https://github.com/dokku/buildpack-nginx` make sure there is a new line after this variable, the deploy will use the latest version of the nginx build configuration for static apps [more info](https://github.com/dokku/buildpack-nginx).
+- add a `.static` file in the root folder and in the `.env` a `BUILDPACK_URL=https://github.com/dokku/buildpack-nginx` make sure there is a new line after this variable, the deploy will use the latest version of the nginx build configuration for static apps [more info](https://github.com/dokku/buildpack-nginx).
 - create a remote repo for you local `git remote add dokku ${user:ip_server}:aforoweb`
   - dokku: default name for the user that executes the dokku commands on server
   - user: user to authenticate the droplet